dmontaner-teaching/ngs_software_installation/cutadapt.md

 - Change to the uncompressed folder and type: `python setup.py install --user`

 Still `python-dev` needs to be installed (I do not know if there is a local way to install this or if it has to be installed via apt)

+Sometimes the latest version of `cython` may be needed.
+Download form <https://github.com/cython/cython> and follow the INSTALL instructions:

+    unzip
+    cd cython-0.21.2
+    sudo python setup.py install

 Build